 Identity theft protection is a non-taxable, non-reportable employee benefit when offered by employers to employees.
 In addition, employers are able to improve overall productivity by limiting time sinks and employee stresses associated with remediating identity theft.

-Identify theft protection solutions from EZShield can deliver the best holiday gift your employees may receive this year — peace of mind knowing that their personally identifiable information is kept as safe as possible.
+Identity theft protection solutions from IdentityForce can deliver the best holiday gift your employees may receive this year — peace of mind knowing that their personally identifiable information is kept as safe as possible.

 To learn more about our partnership opportunities, schedule a demo today.